On the real differential of a slice regular function: Introduction

 \begin{theorem}[\cite{gensalsto}, Corollary 3.10] Let $f:\Omega\rightarrow \mathbb{H}$ be an injective slice regular function with $\Omega\cap\mathbb{R}\neq\emptyset$.
 Then its real differential is everywhere invertible. \end{theorem}

 Many results about slice regular functions defined over domains that intersects the real line, does not extend in an automatic way to functions defined over domains that do not have real points (see e.g. \cite{altavilla,ghiloniperotti,ghiloniperotti2,ghiloniperotti3}).

 Even in this case, the proof of Theorem \ref{teoremadaestendere} contained in \cite{gensalsto} can not be adapted to our setting.
 To obtain the goal, we apply results from \cite{gensalsto,ghiloniperotti3,stoppato}, taking into account the mentioned difference.

-In particular, we firstly realize that a part of the theory could be formalized in a new way considering the \textit{slice factor} of the real differential of a slice function: we introduce here the concept of \textit{slice differential} of a slice function.
+In particular, we firstly realize that a part of the theory can be formalized in a new way considering the \textit{slice factor} of the real differential of a slice function: we introduce here the concept of \textit{slice differential} of a slice function.
 After that, we remember the notion of \textit{spherical analyticity} introduced in \cite{stoppato} for functions with domain intersecting the real axis, and in \cite{ghiloniperotti3} for functions defined over any domain (in a more general context).
 We give some new information about the first coefficients of the spherical expansion of a slice regular function, showing a new way to compute slice derivatives (see formula \ref{formula}).
 Finally, starting from some results about the rank of the real differential of a slice regular function, we extend Theorem \ref{teoremadaestendere}, using, moreover, a new proposition that generalizes, in our context, a classical theorem of complex analysis (see Theorem \ref{thmslder}).
 While describing these materials we show that a slice regular function can be constant either globally or on sets of real dimension two.
-We start here an investigation about the geometry of such surfaces.

 The structure of the present work is the following.